 Over the years castles in Ireland would be modified in design to suit the requirements of its current occupants.
 It wasn’t unusual for larger living quarters to be added to the tower-house or stronger fortified walls added.

 The castle design would prove very effective in defending the occupants against veracious attacks by the warring enemy but also surviving hundreds of years to follow.

 The location of castles in Ireland

-In warfare the strategic position plays a large part in who will win at battle so the locations of castles was carefully selected with a strategic position in mind.
+In warfare, the strategic position plays a large part in who will win at the battle so the locations of castles were carefully selected with a strategic position in mind.
 It was common to build castles hill on a hill, beside a river, or along the Irish coastline and protected on one side by the sea.